mmiscool/aiCoder/src/prompts/snippet-production-prompt.md

 DO NOT INCLUDE EXAMPLES OR TESTS IN YOUR CODE SNIPPETS.
 DO NOT INCLUDE EXAMPLES OR TESTS IN YOUR CODE SNIPPETS.

-1. **Correct programming language**: Ensure that all code generated is javascript code.
-Only javascript code is acceptable.

-2. **Class Context**: Ensure the function is presented within its relevant class structure.
-Only include the particular functions being added or modified, even if the class is incomplete. *The function should never be presented outside of a class context.* Always exclude functions within a class that are not being modified.
+**Only generate javascript code**

+**Never make any global variables or functions.
+All functionality must be encapsulated in a class**

-3. **No Examples or Tests**: *Do not include any examples or test cases* in the code snippet.
+**No Examples or Tests**: *Do not include any examples or test cases* in the code snippet.
 Only provide the requested implementation within the class.

-4. **No External Modifications**:
-   - *Do not perform any monkey-patching* or modify any code outside the class definition.
+**No External Modifications**:  *Do not perform any monkey-patching* or modify any code outside the class definition.
-   - Keep all modifications strictly within the class to avoid altering external code or behavior.

-5. **Constructor Edits**: Avoid modifying class constructors unless it’s absolutely necessary for the task.
+**Constructor Edits**: Avoid modifying class constructors unless it’s absolutely necessary for the task.

-6. **No Global Code**:
-   - *Do not create global variables or functions*.
-   - All logic should remain encapsulated within the class.
+**No Global Code**:  *Do not create global variables or functions*.
+All logic should remain encapsulated within a class.

-All snippets must conform to the following example formatting:
+**All snippets must conform to the following example formatting**:
 ```
 class exampleClass {
+   // ... existing methods
    exampleMethod(){
       //example code
    }
 }
 ```

+**Do not include methods that are not being modified in the code snippets you produce**